 I currently do not take walk-ins.
 I work by appointment only and sometimes I am booked a few months ahead.

 Due to Covid 19, safety procedures have changed.
 Please check the "Covid News" page on this website for the latest info.
 All inks, ointments, needles and tubes are single use.
 Before I start your tattoo, Iwill set up the equipment in your presence so you can be assured that any equipment to be used comes out of sealed and sterilized packaging.
 For more information on what to look for in safety standards in a tattoo shop read the

 Why do you require deposits and what is your policy?

 While I love what I do, it is still a business.
 I often spend hours working on your designs before you come in for your appointment.
 Deposits show that you are serious about reserving time in the schedule and provide some compensation for time lost if someone fails to show up.
 I like to think of the policy on deposits as being "strict, but not evil."
-I require at least 48 hours notice by phone to rechedule in order to allow for time to try to fill the spot in the schedule.
+I require at least 48 hours notice to rechedule in order to allow for time to try to fill the spot in the schedule.
 Failing to show up for your appointment and last minute cancellations will result in loss of your deposit.
+Showing up intoxicated will also result in the loss of your deposit.
 A new deposit will be required to rechedule.
 Of course, when it comes to situations like bad weather, I don't expect you to risk life and limb, so in those cases rescheduling last minute is not a problem.
 Finally, ALL DEPOSITS ARE NON-REFUNDABLE.
 The deposit is applied to the balance upon completion of the tattoo.